You might start with Outpatient program for depression and anxiety, part one.

 This is good for two reasons.
 One: the sessions feel more useful.
 Two: it shows that the staff are capable of accepting and acting on feedback.
 That feels RARE and responsible for any program staff and I'm very impressed.
 Psychology professionals aren't any less driven by ego than the rest of us, so I appreciate how postively these therapists and managers (and Dr. B) responded.

 This week my first day was Tuesday.
 At check-in, I was able to say that my depression had lifted and I was feeling fine again.
-I mentioned that stopping the sugar roller coaster I had been on in September had made a big difference.
+I mentioned that the previous week, I'd made the decidion to stop the sugar roller coaster I had been on in September and it had made a big difference.
 Within 24 hours of stopping the almost hourly candy, cookies and soda, my mood improved.
-But besides getting off the heavy sugar use, I hadn't changed anything, so I didn't fully know why I felt so much better.
+But besides getting off the heavy sugar use, I said I hadn't changed anything, so I didn't fully know why I felt so much better.
 Someone joked that it could be because I'd been coming to the program, and I just smiled at him.

 The second hour we did a handout on negative thinking.
 We went over the language of negative thinking, which can include words like never, always, can't and don't.
 We looked at words that are more neutral like often, sometimes, choose not to and will not.
 Then we wrote down a negative belief and re-wrote it in a better way.